-Tax benefits under section 24(b) of the Income Tax Act
+Deductions per section 24(b) of the Income Tax Act

-Tax benefits under section 80EEE
+Tax savings under section 80EE

 While care is taken to update the information, products, and services included in or available on our website and related platforms/websites, there may be inadvertent inaccuracies or typographical errors or delays in updating the information.
 The material contained in this site, and on associated web pages, is for reference and general information purpose and the details mentioned in the respective product/service document shall prevail in case of any inconsistency.
 Subscribers and users should seek professional advice before acting on the basis of the information contained herein.
 Please take an informed decision with respect to any product or service after going through the relevant product/service document and applicable terms and conditions.
 In case any inconsistencies observed, please click on reach us.